wp-plugins/ik-facebook/readme.txt

 = 1.0.7 =
 * Bugfix: remove double output of wrapping widget tag.
+* Feature: added option to show or hide the Like Button (hidden by default).

 = 1.0.6 =
 * Cleanup Widget markup, using WordPress $before and $after markup.